megamattz/Noter/README.md

 ![Demo](https://img.shields.io/badge/type-Demo-hotpink?style=for-the-badge)

-> **This is a demo project** – I have done some basic testing of it however I would not suggest using it to store anything of high importance as the notes are stored only on the local device.
+> **This is a demo project** – I have done some basic testing of it on Android however I would not suggest using it to store anything of high importance as the notes are stored only on the local device.

 # Noter